Marie Theresa Crick

 Research and Methodology

-Philosophically grounded in Luce Irigaray’s concept of “shared air,” Marie Theresa’s research examines breath as a medium for relational exchange, addressing how transgenerational shame is embodied and transmitted through the maternal relation.
-Her lived experience of her mother’s dementia, shaped by migration and Irish Catholicism in London, informs her exploration of silences, bodily traces, and inherited trauma.
-Contextualised within colonial histories and state control over female bodies, her practice emphasizes the urgency of addressing “histories that hurt” (Ahmed) and the affective legacies of shame.
+Philosophically grounded in Luce Irigaray’s concept of shared air, Marie Theresa’s research examines breath as a medium for relational exchange.
+Her work explores how transgenerational shame is transmitted through the maternal relation and held in the body—drawing from lived experience of her mother’s dementia, shaped by migration and Irish Catholicism in London.
+Contextualised within colonial histories and state control over female bodies, her practice responds to what Sara Ahmed calls histories that hurt, attending to their affective and embodied residues.

 Marie Theresa’s embodied practice explores breath as a relational and transformative medium across “private,” “public,” “filmic,” and “communal” air.
-Her practice includes intimate shared readings with her mother, public scripted performances at sites of the Virgin Mary, and durational embodied workshops.
+Her practice includes intimate shared readings with her mother, public scripted performances at sites of the Virgin Mary, filmic works shaped by breath, and durational embodied workshops.
+These interwoven elements form an iterative methodology that includes:

-Central to her work is an interdisciplinary methodology bridging historical, philosophical, and creative approaches.
-She engages deeply with archives in Ireland and England, including the National Library of Ireland, the Radharc Film Archive, the Irish Film Institute, and London Metropolitan University’s Irish Archive, attending to the silences and gaps within these records.
-Her archival and practice-based work seeks to create dialogues between academic and artistic practices, reframing the intertwined colonial histories of Ireland and England to highlight their lasting psychosocial impacts.
+Her interdisciplinary methodology bridges historical, philosophical, and creative approaches.
+She engages deeply with archives in Ireland and England—including the National Library of Ireland, the Radharc Film Archive, the Irish Film Institute, and the Irish Archive at London Metropolitan University—attending to silences and omissions.
+Her archival and practice-based research seeks to create dialogues between academic and artistic practices, reframing the colonial entanglements of Ireland and England and tracing their psychosocial impact.

 Stay connected and keep up to date with Marie Theresa’s latest research, exhibitions, and creative projects.